What This Covers

 Executor/Executrix

-Person or institution named in a will to carry out the will’s instructions.
+The person or institution named in a will to carry out its instructions.

 Gift Tax

-Gift tax is a federal tax assessed on gifts of money or property from one person to another that is above the Annual Gift Tax Exclusion amount.
+A federal tax assessed on gifts of money or property from one person to another that exceed the Annual Gift Tax Exclusion.

 Grantor